-If the operator wishes to turn off any unit he simply presses the corresponding POWER OFF pushbutton
+If the operator wishes to turn off any unit he simply presses the POWER OFF pushbutton.

 At the beginning of a computer period, each tape unit is normally positioned at the beginning of its tape.
-UnitO, however, has the Comprehensive System conversion and other programs program permanently recorded between limit switches on the first part of its tape, and Units 3A and 3B similarly have data permanently recorded for checking these units and the delayed output equipment.
+Unit O, however, has the Comprehensive System conversion program permanently recorded between limit switches on the first 150 feet of its tape, and Units 3A and 3B similarly have data permanently recorded for checking these units and the delayed output equipment.
 If this material is to be used, the computer operator can run these tapes back to the first limit switch by the method outlined above.
 The programmer can assume that these units will be positioned at or past the second limit switch, and since these limits are ignored by the unit when it is under computer control (in Automatic), he should never program to run the tape back past the point where he starts recording on the tape.

-Units 1 and 2 do not have permanently recorded data on their tapes.
-Therefore, these tapes have only 1 limit switch each, located near the beginning of the tape.
+Units 1 and do shot have permanently recorded data on their tapes.
+Therefore, these tapes have only 1 limit switch, didd, located near the beginning of the tape.
 The heads of these units are normally positioned at these limit switches when a program referring to these units is started.
 Since none of the tape units are protected from the tape running off either reel when under computer control, the programmer using the magnetic tape units should not program run-back of any unit past the point where he starts his recording.
 Such a run-back may either destroy some part of one of the permanently recorded sections or run the beginning of the tape off the reel.
 If a program is being run which uses a tape unit with a permanent recording stored on it which is separated from the remainder of the tape by a limit switch, the computer operator must insure when the program is started that this tape is positioned so that the head is at the limit switch forward of this permanent recording.
-The only guarantee against destroying permanently recorded information on a tape unit would be to disconnect the recording circuits for that unit, which would prevent the Units o, 1s now locked in "read"mode and can be recorded on only by special arrangment with the magnetic tape engineers.

-programmer from using the remainder of the tape on this unit.
+The only guarantee against destroying permanently recorded information on a tape unit would be to disconnect the recording circuits for that unit, which would prevent the programmer from using the remainder of the tape on this unit.
 The limit switches can offer protection to this permanent data only if both the operators and programmers obey these instructions.